Peakboard/peakboard-templates.github.io/_templates/Doctors-office-patient-queue/en.md

 ---
 layout: article
-title: patient organization in the medical practice
+title: digital signage in the waiting room ― the dashboard for the doctor's office
 description:
-  - This dashboard was created in the context of the "WirVsVirus"(UsVsVirus)-Hackathon in March 2020 (wirvsvirushackathon.org) organized by the German government and seven social initiatives.
-A process was developed to not only better organize waiting times for patients, but also best possibly avoid mutual infection by moving the waiting rooms outside.Simply customize the dashboard according to your needs and with the data sources of your choice (e.g. Excel).
+  - This dashboard was created as part of the WirVsVirus-Hackathon in March 2020 (wirvsvirushackathon.org) organized by the German government and seven social initiatives.
+The goal was to better organize waiting times for patients in medical practices or hospitals, but also to prevent the mutual infection as far as possible by moving the waiting rooms outside, so to speak.
+The display solution can, for example, inform waiting patients or visitors about their appointments via a screen in front of the practice during Corona.
+Download the template and design your customized dashboard with the data sources of your choice.
 lang: en
 weight: 600
 isDraft: false